 AIM companies are required to disclose details of their financial performance through scheduled interim and full-year results, together with disclosures on an ongoing basis regarding developments which could affect company performance.
-AIM is not part of the Official List and is not an EU-regulated market, but is classified as a MTF (see section 3).
+AIM is not part of the Official List, but is classified as a MTF (see Section 1.3).

 A further segment of the London Stock Exchange main market is the High Growth Segment (HGS).
 The HGS is designed to attract high growth, mid-sized UK and European companies aspiring to an Official Listing.
-A HGS company is larger than a typical AIM company and normally has aspirations to ultimately join the premium segment of the main market.
+An HGS company is larger than a typical AIM company and normally aspires to ultimately join the premium segment of the main market.
 A HGS company has to meet the following eligibility criteria:

-- Be incorporated in the EEA. - Be a commercial company, issuing equity shares only. - Have a minimum free float of 10% at IPO. - Demonstrate historic revenue (on a compound annual growth rate basis) of 20% over three years.
+- be incorporated in the EEA; - be a commercial company, issuing equity shares only; - ▶ have a minimum free float of 10% at IPO; and, - demonstrate historic revenue (on a compound annual growth rate basis) of 20% over three years.